‘Project Runway All Stars’ 2018 Recap: Episode 9 — ‘Posen On The Red Carpet’

 Workroom

-After getting a tour of Zac’s studio, he had materials picked out for them for this challenge.
-They each got to pick materials.
+After getting a tour of Zac’s studio, he had materials picked out for each of them for this challenge.
 The designers sketched and then headed back to the workroom to get to work.
 The designers were really struggling with getting their technique worked into their looks, especially in one day.

 Welcome to the world of @Zac_Posen #PRAllStars! ???? ????✂️ pic.twitter.com/z3BzhOq0ec